-The heart of the 37 ha (91 acre) historic center is Plaza Mayor, on which, overlooked by the campanile of the Convento de San Francisco, stand two noteworthy edifices: the Palacio Brunet and the neoclassical-style Palacio Cantero, which now houses the municipal history museum.
+The heart of the 37 ha (91 acre) historic center is Plaza Mayor.
+The plaza is overlooked by the Convento de San Francisco and two noteworthy edifices: the Palacio Brunet and the neoclassical-style Palacio Cantero, which now houses the municipal history museum.

-More than fifty sugar mills were in operation here at the industry's peak in the 19th century, and in 1827 more than 11,000 slaves were working in the mills.
-A long, gradual decline in Cuba's sugar industry accelerated significantly in the 1990s.
+More than fifty sugar mills were in operation here at the industry's peak in the 19th century, and in 1827 more than 11,000 enslaved people were working in the mills.
+A gradual decline in Cuba's sugar industry accelerated significantly in the 1990s.

 The former plantations, mill buildings, other facilities, and archaeological sites in the Valle de los Ingenios represent the richest and best-preserved testimony of the Caribbean sugar agro-industrial process of the 18th and 19th centuries and the slavery phenomenon associated with it.